 - A new clean sponge should be used for each child.
 Single use applicators and cotton buds are much more hygienic than brushes.

 - Unfortunately it not really possible for the face painter to be able to sanitize the actual paints themselves.
 It is far better that the face painter has washable plastic palates that she can squeeze or scrap out the amount of paint she needs for each child.
 A fresh, clean palate should be used for each child.

 - Remember that you have a right to first ask a face painter about their hygiene practices.
-They should tell you that they wash brushes, sponges, containers, face stencils and equipment, thoroughly in warm soapy water and also soak them for a couple minutes in 70% isopropyl alcohol, or a hospital grade disinfectant like Citrolife.
+They should tell you that they wash brushes, sponges, containers, face stencils and equipment, thoroughly in warm soapy water and also soak them for a couple minutes in 70% isopropyl alcohol .
 Their equipment should be thoroughly dried before use. *Note Drying in sunlight is best as it kills 99% of bacteria.

-- What can not be washed should be wiped down with hospital grade disinfectant. or isopropyl alcohol.
+- What can not be washed should be wiped down with a cruelty free hospital grade disinfectant, or isopropyl or ethanol alcohol.

 Happy natural, cleaner face painting everyone!